sr093906/Immortal-Maldomains/README.md

 hostsfile.org (add.Risk) -last updated in 2018

 Please note besides those still receiving updates frequently, hosts/domain blacklists that combine ads, tracking, spam and others with maldomains are excluded.
-One expample is mvps hosts.
+One example is mvps hosts.
 And I am not responsible for false positives included in original sources.
 The repo mostly serves as a monument to salute community efforts to combat maldomains in the old good days.
 They just gone away and I missed them.